GautierBlandin/recipe-browser/docs/design-docs/002-recipe-data-model-enhancement.md

   - `servings?: number` - number of portions this recipe makes

 ### 2. Update Sample Recipe Builder
-- [ ] Modify `buildTestRecipe` in `recipe.sample.ts` to optionally include new fields
+- [x] Modify `buildTestRecipe` in `recipe.sample.ts` to optionally include new fields
-- [ ] Update existing sample function to add default values for the new fields
+- [x] Update existing sample function to add default values for the new fields

 ### 3. Update RecipeView Component
-- [ ] Enhance `RecipeView` in `recipe-view.tsx` to display all recipe fields:
+- [x] Enhance `RecipeView` in `recipe-view.tsx` to display all recipe fields:
   - Recipe title (existing)
   - Description section (if provided)
   - Ingredients list (if provided)
   - Cooking steps (if provided)
   - Cooking time and servings info (if provided)
-- [ ] Add placeholder content for empty fields to show the expected structure
-- [ ] Use responsive layout that works well for both populated and sparse recipes
+- [x] Use responsive layout that works well for both populated and sparse recipes

 ### 4. Update Tests
-- [ ] Update existing tests to work with expanded Recipe model
+- [x] Update existing tests to work with expanded Recipe model
-- [ ] Add tests for RecipeView displaying various combinations of filled/empty fields
+- [x] Add tests for RecipeView displaying various combinations of filled/empty fields
-- [ ] Ensure tests cover edge cases like empty arrays and undefined values
+- [x] Ensure tests cover edge cases like empty arrays and undefined values

 ## Design Considerations